ryan-mcclue/ryan-mcclue/src/knowledge.md

 Therefore it generates object files which are partially executable machine code with unresolved symbols.
 Linker merges these object files and also adds extra header information so that the OS can load our executable (or more specifically a kernel, e.g. linux)

-Complete code coverage on the one hand is very thorough, however don't get a lot of engineering output.
-Furthermore, most bugs appear in between systems not in units.

-Best way to test is to release on early access.
-This checks hardware and software, user may be running adobe acrobat which hogs cpu so instruct them to kill it before running your game.
-Or maybe 20000 chrome plugins.
-This is something a hardware lab can't tell you

 To make an installer just fwrite your executable and then data files appended with footer.
-Inside the exe, fread the exe and fseek based on the static offset of the appended resources Bake resources in for reliability only really

-Packed files better as less OS operations performing expensive file handles etc.

-const is only useful if you find it catches bugs for you (maybe for globals instead of using #defines) however, in terms of optimsations, const is useless as you can cast const away. therefore, for me, const is mostly just a waste of typing.
+in terms of optimsations, const is useless as you can cast const away.

-good practice to assign variable for syntatical reasons, i.e. more readable, e.g `Controller *controller = &evdev_input_device.controller;`

-when programming some days you are off. this just means you're going to be debugging a lot. hopefully bugs are proximal

-we want it to be clear what our code can and cannot touch. global variables make this hard (however, can add _ to see where they are all used) however, as many OSs are rather janky and most code will live outside this, it is ok to have some globals here globals are fine in development. can repackage into a structure later.

 clock speed not as relevent as improvements in microarchitecture and number of cores means can be more efficient under less duress. also, lower clock speed may be because want to draw less power.

-short build times (under 10 seconds) are incredibly important to not decentivness making changes and testing them

 note that >> will typically (implementation defined) perform arithmetic shift (fill in with 1's) on signed, so not always the same as a divide. similarly, sign-extension just fills in the new MSBs with 1's

 most modern cpus have a floating point unit, making them faster than ints (same latency),